 The modifier can be adjusted as necessary to fit the damages.

 MILEAGE MODIFIER – 20 years ago, most cars generally had no realistic market value after 100,000 miles.
 Insurance companies like to keep this tidbit thrown into the mix to depreciate your vehicle as quickly as possible.
+Learn more about plumbers insurance and what does it cover for your case.
 Of course some vehicles still fall within these limitations, but others, like some Hondas, Toyotas, BMW’s and Mercedes hold their value well above the 100,000 mile limit.
 The modifier is a factor of the milage of the vehicle and the mileage where the vehicle would no longer be considered for retail sale.
 This can be from 0.0 to 1.0.
+If in trouble you should know how to apply for a hardship license application.

 THE MILEAGE MODIFIER